microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 - Unsigned Long (UL)
 - Unsigned Short (US)

 Sequential tags i.e. tags under a tag of type Sequence of Items (SQ) are currently not supported.
+Passing in offsets when querying on DT type is also not supported.

 All management APIs are currently synchronous.
 This means that a [delete](#remove-an-extended-query-tag) request may run long as it attempts to remove any infrastructure that was put in place to support querying against the extended query tag.